alekthegenius/Woof/.github/ISSUE_TEMPLATE/layout-issue.md

 ---
 name: Layout Issue
-about: Create a report to help us improve the experience
+about: Describe an issue with the layout
 title: Layout Issue
 labels: bug
 assignees: alekthegenius